xellosgit/SpendTracker/README.md

-# TrulyExpenses - Personal Finance Tracker
+# Spend Traker - Personal Finance Tracker

-**TrulyExpenses** is a full-featured web application built with Django, designed to simplify the management of personal finances.
+**Spend Traker** is a full-featured web application built with Django, designed to simplify the management of personal finances.
 Whether you're tracking daily expenses, managing different sources of income, or setting personalized preferences, TrulyExpenses offers a user-friendly solution to keep your financial life organized.

 ## 🚀 Features